nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/generics/README.md

 ---

 **[CountOccurrences.java]** Write a generic static method counting all occurrences of a specific item of type T within a T[].
-If the passed item is null, the method should return the number of null values within the array.
+If item is null, the method should return the number of null values within the array.
+Write two versions of the same method: the former in plain Java, the latter using *Objects.equals()* which provides null-safety.

 Examples: